-You might need to use a backup method of birth control (like condoms) until the IUD starts to work — whether you're protected against pregnancy right away depends on what type of IUD you get and when it’s put in.
+You might need to use a backup method of birth control (like condoms) until the IUD starts to work — whether you're protected against pregnancy right away depends on what type of IUD you get and when it’s put in your uterus.

-A Paragard IUD prevents pregnancy as soon as it’s in place.
+Paragard (copper), Mirena, and Liletta IUDs start working to prevent pregnancy as soon as they're in place.

-Hormonal IUDs (Mirena, Kyleena, Liletta, and Skyla) only prevent pregnancy right away IF they’re put in during the first 7 days of your period.
-If you get a hormonal IUD any other time during your cycle, you’re protected after 7 days.
-In the meantime, use condoms or another kind of birth control to prevent pregnancy.
+Kyleena and Skyla IUDs start working to prevent pregnancy right away IF they’re put in during the first 7 days of your period.
+If you get a Kyleena or Skyla IUD at any other time during your cycle, protection starts after 7 days — in the meantime, use condoms or another kind of birth control to prevent pregnancy.